MainRo/sysflake/README.md

 Sysflake is a library that can be used to generate a system unique id.
 This library can be used from command line via the "sysflake" tool, or from c code.

-Sysflake is inspired form simpleflake, but adapted to runtime standalone linux systems.
+Sysflake is inspired from simpleflake, but adapted to generate runtime ids on standalone linux systems.
 It runs in a library embedded in each process that needs to generate ids.
 No deamon is running.
 Sysflake can generate 1024 unique ids per thread per millisecond for more than 4 years.

 ## When Can I Use Sysflake ?